M/FP National Open

 7. M/FP will hang the show.

-8. On Friday 7th December the preview will take place with 2 prize winners announced on the night.
-Urbis will also select and announce the winner of the Urbis Bursary.
+8. On Thursday 5th December the preview will take place with the prize winner announced on the night.

 HOT TIPS